-6 Defined in section 995-1.
+&lt;sup>6 Defined in section 995-1.

-29. Each amount is deductible in the income year in which it is paid, or is paid on behalf of the Grower (subsection 394-10(2) and section 394-20).
-Where a Grower does not fully pay an amount, or it is not fully paid on their behalf in an income year, it is deductible only to the extent to which it has been paid.
+31. Where a Grower does not fully pay an amount, or it is not fully paid on their behalf in an income year, it is deductible only to the extent to which it has been paid.
 Any unpaid amount is then deductible in the year or years in which it is actually paid.